 Birmingham is one of the major centres for clinical psychology training in the UK and most graduates take up posts in NHS departments: candidates offered a place on the programme are funded by salaries provided by the NHS.

 This programme is subject to a Code of Professional Conduct and Fitness to Practise regulations, to which trainees are required to sign up.

-Candidates must have: a high 2:1 (this generally means a GPA of 65 or above), or a 2:1 plus a clinically relevant higher degree, or a first class degree.
-They must also have one year full time clinically relevant experience such that they can demonstrate they have been either applying psychological principles in a clinical setting or engaged in research that is relevant to a clinical population (e.g. as a research assistant or as part of a Masters or Phd).
-The experience could be spread across two years but must equate to one year full time.
+You must have either: a 1st class degree; a high 2:1 (ie a GPA of 65 or above); or if a lower 2:1, a clinically relevant Masters degree in addition.
+You must also have one year full-time clinically relevant experience such that you can demonstrate you have been either applying psychological principles in a clinical setting or engaged in research that is relevant to a clinical population (eg as a research assistant or as part of a three-year PhD).
+The experience could be spread across two years but must equate to one year full-time.
 Mature candidates with relevant professional backgrounds and qualifications will be considered on an individual basis.

 Candidates must also have Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.
 For guidance on the kinds of experience considered to be relevant when applying for the Clinical Psychology Doctorate, please visit the Clearing House for Postgraduate Courses in Clinical Psychology’s website.